boxialaboratory/3D-genome-ZJ/README.md

-ChIP-seq analysis
+ChIP-seq

-This directory contains scripts used for ChIP-seq preprocessing, spike-in normalization, peak annotation, and feature embedding, as used in the study.
+This directory contains scripts used for ChIP-seq preprocessing, quantitative spike-in normalization, peak annotation, and feature embedding, as used in this study.

-The workflow is organized in a fixed execution order, indicated by the numeric prefixes of each script.
+Scripts are intended to be executed in numeric order.

+Requirements

+Core dependencies used by the scripts in this directory:

+Trim Galore ≥ 0.6

+Bowtie2 ≥ 2.4

+samtools ≥ 1.13

+sambamba ≥ 0.8

+deepTools ≥ 3.5

+MACS2 ≥ 2.2

+bedtools ≥ 2.27

+Python ≥ 3.8

+pandas

+numpy

+matplotlib

+seaborn

+pyBigWig

+scanpy / anndata

 Workflow overview

-Annotate ChIP-seq peaks by genomic context

-Embed multi-factor ChIP-seq signals using UMAP
+Peak genomic annotation and summary

-Compute and visualize differential ChIP-seq signal matrices
+Multi-factor ChIP-seq signal embedding (UMAP)

-Map reads to combined hg38 + dm6 genome for spike-in normalization

-Downsample hg38 reads based on dm6 spike-in counts (scaling factors computed externally)
+Differential signal heatmap visualization

+Spike-in aware read mapping (hg38 + dm6)

+Spike-in–normalized downsampling and track generation

 Scripts
 1.annotated_peak_distribution_barplot.py

-Purpose
-Annotate ChIP-seq peaks by genomic category and visualize their distribution.
+Annotates ChIP-seq peaks by genomic context and visualizes their distribution.

 Input

-Annotated BED file containing overlapping genomic features
+Annotated BED file (feature overlaps)

-Peak BED file (e.g. filtered ChIP-seq peaks)
+Peak BED file

 Method

-Assigns each peak to a single genomic category using a priority rule (CTCF > TSS > enhancer > CDS > UTR > intron > intergenic)
+Each peak is assigned to a single category using a priority rule:
+CTCF > TSS > Enhancer > CDS > 5′UTR > 3′UTR > Intron > Intergenic

-Generates a single stacked horizontal bar plot showing peak distribution
+Outputs a stacked horizontal bar plot

 Output